The Spirit Indestructible

-Four singles were released from the album; "Big Hoops (Bigger the Better)" was released as the album's lead single, then the second European single and title track was "Spirit Indestructible", while "Parking Lot" was chosen as second North American single.
-The third European single was "Waiting for the Night".
-The album was nominated for the Juno Award for Pop Album of the Year in 2013.
+Four singles were released from the album: "Big Hoops (Bigger the Better)" served as the lead single, followed by the title track "Spirit Indestructible" as the second European single, while "Parking Lot" was released as the second North American single.
+The third European single was "Waiting for the Night."
+The Spirit Indestructible was nominated for the Juno Award for Pop Album of the Year in 2013, and Furtado supported the album with The Spirit Indestructible Tour, which ran from January to March 2013 across Canada and Central Europe.